bagseye/barcadia/README.md

   Barcadia Starter
 </h1>

-Barcadia is a GatsbyJS starter theme that uses Contentful for content managemnt.
+Barcadia is a GatsbyJS starter theme that uses Contentful for content management.
 It includes the main configuration files found in Gatsby.

 ## Getting started